bry-ce/cryptoSpotPrice/README.md

 # quickly and easily check the value of your ethereum holdings:
+simply connect you wallet securely and quickly and view your holdings, and value in usd.

 ## How to use:
 - connect wallet using the button in the top right
 - use the position price tracker to check how much your ethereum is worth